Section 1: Background

 Diagnostic investigations

-A number of diagnostic investigations (tests and scans) may be carried out to diagnose a childhood cancer, and to determine the stage (the size of the tumour and whether or not it has spread beyond where it started in the body) of the cancer.
+A number of diagnostic investigations (tests and scans) may be carried out to diagnose cancer, and to determine the size of the tumour or extend of the blood cancer, and whether or not it has spread beyond where it started in the body.
+Read more about diagnosis, tests and scans, and staging.

 Cure rates for children are much higher than for most adult cancers.
 The survival rate for children’s cancer has more than doubled since the 1960s.